-CERC did not transfer any employees to Enable at formation of the partnership or at any time during the period from the Closing Date to March 31, 2014.
-CERC billed Enable for reimbursement of transitional services, including the costs of seconded employees, of \$45 million during the three months ended March 31, 2014, under the Transition Agreements.
+CERC billed Enable for reimbursement of transitional services, including the costs of seconded employees, \$37 million and \$28 million during the three months ended June 30, 2014 and 2013, respectively, and \$82 million and \$28 million during the six months ended June 30, 2014 and 2013, respectively, under the Transition Agreements for transition services incurred on or after the Closing Date.
 Actual transitional services costs are recorded net of reimbursements received from Enable.
 Effective April 1, 2014, Enable's general partner, CERC and OGE agreed to reduce certain governance related costs billed to Enable for transition services.
-These governance related costs were approximately \$3 million in the three months ended March 31, 2014, which were included in the amounts billed for transitional services during the period.
-CERC had accounts receivable from Enable of \$20 million as of March 31, 2014 for amounts billed for transitional services, including the cost of seconded employees.
+CERC had accounts receivable from Enable of \$20 million and \$21 million as of June 30, 2014 and December 31, 2013, respectively, for amounts billed for transitional services, including the cost of seconded employees.

 Enable, at its discretion, has the right to select and offer employment to seconded employees from CERC.
-As of March 31, 2014, CERC determined it cannot reasonably estimate the impact of the costs associated with the termination of employees related to the formation of Enable or transfer of employees from CERC to Enable, including the impact of the changes to the actuarial determination of employee benefit plan obligations.
-Pursuant to the Transition Agreements, Enable has agreed to reimburse CERC for severance and termination costs related to the termination of CERC's seconded employees, including any potential benefit-related costs, regardless of whether such seconded employees are offered employment by Enable.
+CERC did not transfer any employees to Enable at formation of the partnership or at any time during the period from the Closing Date through June 30, 2014.
+As of June 30, 2014, CERC determined it cannot reasonably estimate the impact of the costs associated with the termination of employees related to the formation of Enable or transfer of employees from CERC to Enable, including the impact of the changes to the actuarial determination of employee benefit plan obligations.
+Pursuant to the Transition Agreements, Enable has agreed to reimburse CERC for severance and termination costs related to the termination of CERC's seconded employees, regardless of whether such seconded employees are offered employment by Enable.